 - Drain air filter housing.
 See procedure in this subsection. - Drain CVT.
-See procedure in this subsection. - Drain the inlet ACS hose (detach the hose at the compressor location).
+See procedure in this subsection.

 NOTICE The vehicle should be serviced as soon as possible by an authorized Can-Am dealer.

 TUNE YOUR RIDE

 Suspension adjustment could affect vehicle handling.
 Always take time to familiarize yourself with the vehicle's behavior after any suspension adjustment have been made.